Lincoln Extended Warranty: Cost, Coverage and Plans

 To Lincoln’s credit, reviews on our site also indicate that many Lincoln owners are very happy with their vehicles when all is going smoothly:

-Expected repair costs may vary by model, so if you have a less reliable vehicle or one that’s more expensive to fix, you may still find that these warranties are worth the cost.
+If you have a less reliable model or one that’s more expensive to fix, you may still find that a warranty is worth the cost.

 The reality is that your individual circumstances will be one of the biggest factors in whether you think a Lincoln Protect Extended Service Plan is worth it.
 If your Lincoln never has an issue, your warranty may be a waste of money, but if it breaks down regularly, you’ll probably be glad to have some extra warranty protection.

-Given that RepairPal predicts Lincoln models to average about $1,223 per year in maintenance and repairs, your warranty would likely need to cost less than that to be financially worth it.
+Given that Lincoln models average about $1,223 per year in maintenance, your warranty would likely need to cost less than that to be worth it.
 The quotes we received started at around $640 per year of added coverage (i.e., year not also covered by the factory Limited warranty) and rose to $2,200 per year of extra coverage, not including the $100 deductible per visit to the mechanic.
-That means, in some cases, paying for repairs out of pocket might make more sense.

 » MORE: Pros and cons of extended auto warranties